 Ke Ding graduated from the Psychology Master's program at Drexel University, where she worked under the mentorship of Dr. Brian Daly.
 Prior to Drexel, Ke earned her Bachelor's Degree in Psychology and Management Science from the University of California, San Diego in 2014.
 She later worked as a research associate at Rady Children's Hospital San Diego and SDSU Research Foundation.
 Ke's research interests include psychosocial functioning and treatment adherence in pediatric populations with chroic illnesses.
 She is also interested in school and community-based preventions and interventions in promoting children's prosocial behaviors and psychosocial health.
 Ke is currently pursuing a PhD in Clinical Psychology at the University of Florida.

 Aimee Hildenbrand, PhD is a former student in Clinical Psychology at Drexel University, working under the mentorship of Drs.
 Brian Daly and Doug Chute.
 Prior to entering the doctoral program, Aimee completed her Bachelor's Degree in Psychology from Drexel University.
-Her research interests include psychosocial and neurocognitive sequelae of pediatric chronic illness and acute medical trauma, with a particular emphasis on the intersection between pediatric pain and traumatic stress.
-She is also interested in developing and evaluating empirically-based preventative and early interventions for at-risk, underserved children and their families.
-Aimee completed her pre-doctoral internship at Cincinnati Children's Hospital Medical Center and is currently completing postdoctoral training at Nemours/A.I. duPont Hospital for Children.
+Her research interests include psychosocial consequences of pediatric injury and illness, with a particular emphasis on pain and traumatic stress.
+She is also interested in developing, implementing, and evaluating evidence-based interventions for at-risk, underserved children and their families.
+Aimee completed her pre-doctoral internship at Cincinnati Children's Hospital Medical Center and is currently completing a postdoctoral fellowship at the Center for Healthcare Delivery Science at Nemours/A.I. duPont Hospital for Children.

 Elise Turner graduated from Drexel's Psychology MS program in June of 2015.
 During her time at Drexel, Elise completed a master’s thesis examining the relationship between neuropsychological functioning, cognitive engagement, and reading achievement in pediatric brain tumor survivors.
 Elise is currently pursuing a PhD in Clinical Psychology at the University of Florida.

 Elizabeth Nicholls, PhD completed her doctoral studies in the PCAP lab.
-She is currently a Postdoctoral Fellow at Nemours/A. I. duPont Hospital for Children in Wilmington, Delaware, where she also completed her predoctoral internship at Nemours.
+She then completed a postdoctoral fellowship at Nemours/A. I. duPont Hospital for Children in Wilmington, Delaware, where she also completed her predoctoral internship at Nemours.
 Elizabeth completed her undergraduate degree at Virginia Commonwealth University in Richmond, Virginia and received a Master’s in Teaching from Seattle University in Seattle, Washington.
 Elizabeth is interested in various areas of pediatric and clinical child psychology affecting underserved and minority populations including resiliency and mental health promotion among children with chronic illness.
 As a postdoctoral fellow, Elizabeth's research and clinical activities focus primarily on children and families experiencing cardiac conditions and chronic pain.

 Kelly Jones, Ph.D. graduated from Drexel University's clinical psychology doctoral program in December of 2013.
 She completed a pre-doctoral internship in pediatric neuropsychology at UCLA-Semel Institute for Neuroscience and Human Behavior and is currently working within the department of neuro-oncology at the Children’s Hospital of Philadelphia.
 Kelly then completed a post-doctoral fellowship in pediatric neuropsychology at the Kennedy Krieger Institute/ Johns Hopkins University College of Medicine.
 Kelly’s research and clinical interests relate to neurocognitive functioning in pediatric populations, especially children with sickle cell disease or brain tumors.
 She is currently a pediatric neuropsychologist at Dell Children’s Medical Center in Austin, Texas.